jfbouzereau/UNBLOCK/README.md

 ![screenshot](601.png) ![screenshot](1f.png)

-It does not try to optimize the search, and use brute force algorithm with backtracking.
+It does not try to optimize the search, and uses brute force algorithm with backtracking.

 ## PREPARATION

-The game must be prepared in a json file.
+The game must be described in a json file.
 Example `601.json` :
 ```
 {
 	"nrow":6,